puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

     * None of the **other passwords** are relevant to this quick start guide. **Choose something random.**
     * For purposes of this walkthrough, when prompted for an SMTP server you can enter `localhost` or other inert text.
 Otherwise, you can **accept the default responses for every other question** by hitting enter.

 The installer will then install and configure Puppet Enterprise.
-It may also need to install additional packages from your OS's repository. **This process may take 10-15 minutes.**
+It may also need to install additional packages from your OS's repository. **This process may take up to 10-15 minutes.**

 > You have now installed the puppet master node.
 As indicated by the installer, the puppet master node is also an agent node, and can configure itself the same way it configures the other nodes in a deployment.
 Stay logged in as root for further exercises.

-### Installing the Agent Node
+### Installing the PE Agent

 1. **On the agent node,** log in as root or with a root shell.
 (Use `sudo -s` to get a root shell if your operating system's root account is disabled.)
-2. Copy or [download the Puppet Enterprise tarball][downloads], extract it, and navigate to the directory it creates.
+2. Copy the Puppet Enterprise tarball you downloaded previously onto your agent node, extract it, and navigate to the directory it creates.
 3. Run `./puppet-enterprise-installer`.
 The installer will ask a series of questions about which components to install, and how to configure them.
     * **Skip** the puppet master role by answering "No" in the installer script.
     * Provide the puppet master hostname; in this case, **`master.example.com`**.
 If you configured the master to be reachable at `puppet`, you can alternately accept the default.